-For the invertebrates on Svalbard winter lasts for almost 10 months of the year.
+For the invertebrates on Svalbard winter lasts for almost 10 months of the year (Convey et al. 2018).
 In the majority of winters the ground begins to freeze in September and does not thaw until June the following year.
-During this time the invertebrates are frozen either under rocks and stones or more often within the soil.
+During this time the invertebrates are at environmental temperatures either under rocks and stones, attached to vegetation or, more often, within the soil.
 Unlike mammals such as the Svalbard reindeer, which maintain an elevated core body temperature using a thick insulative layer of fat and fur to insulate against the loss of heat from metabolism, invertebrates by and large have a body temperature similar to the environment.

 Invertebrate cold tolerance strategies